Jenelle Evans Shares Throwback Picture Of Her Son, Hints She Has ‘Evolved’

 Viewers were introduced to Jenelle on her Season 2 episode of 16 and Pregnant.
 On the episode, Jenelle found out she was pregnant with her first son.
 The relationship between her and her son’s father did not work out.
 Eventually, Jenelle’s mother gained custody of Jenelle’s son.

-After 16 and Pregnant, Jenelle went on to share her story on the hit MTV show Teen Mom 2 for nearly ten years.
+After 16 and Pregnant, Jenelle went on to share her story on the hit MTV show Teen Mom 2 for nearly 10 years.
 However, Jenelle was let go from the show after Season 9.
 As previously reported by The Inquisitr, on May 7, a spokesperson for MTV released a statement to Us Weekly about Jenelle being let go from the show.

 “MTV ended its relationship with David Eason over a year ago in February 2018 and has not filmed any new episodes of Teen Mom 2 with him since.
 Additionally, we have stopped filming with Jenelle Eason as of April 6, 2019 and have no plans to cover her story in the upcoming season.”